no. 01 Principles

 How it shows up

-• Every long-form note carries a Knock byline and a date.
+• Every long-form note carries a byline and a date.

 See it on the who's-behind-it page →